 The Ed.M. program allows students considerable latitude to design a program of study in consultation with their advisor.
 Program advisors draw on knowledge of the many Teachers College programs and professors to help students construct a program of high interest, interdisciplinary coursework, and educational relevance.
 This flexibility allows Ed.M. students to select additional courses that support their unique professional goals for curriculum leadership.

 Internships | Research

-The program does not require an internship, but one can be arranged as part of the student's program plan.
-Research opportunities are available at the discretion of faculty.
+The program does not require an internship, but students may arrange an experience as part of their program plan.
+Research positions are available at the discretion of faculty.
+Search the TC Next Career Resources Portal for opportunities.